opengisch/QgisModelBaker-docs/en/user-guide.rst

 Set the database name.
 The database should exist already.

 **9. Database Schema**
 Set the database schema where you want to create the phisical model.
 The schema acts like a folder, it helps you to organize database objects like tables and relations and isolate them from other schemas.
-If you don't specify a database schema, Project Generator will create a schema for you, whose name will correspond to the database name.
+If you don't specify a database schema, Model Baker will create a schema for you, whose name will correspond to the database name.
 You can even choose an existing schema, but you'd better know what you're doing, because it will overwrite previous ili2db configurations.

 **10. Database User**
 Set the user to access the database.